PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

    pytest test_atomic.py

-The documentation for pytest_ describes `how to invoke pytest`_ and specify which tests should or should not be run.
+The documentation for pytest_ describes `how to invoke pytest`_ and specify which tests will or will not be run.

-.. _`how to invoke pytest`: https://docs.pytest.org/en/latest/how-to/usage.html

 Some tests in the test suite can take a long time to run, which can slow down development of new features.
 These tests are decorated with